Helping you to think through your course and University options

 In the first instance, talk to your Personal Tutor to explore what your options might be - such as taking a temporary suspension or a transfer of course.
 They will be able to guide you regarding which would be the best option for you.
 As with suspending your studies, withdrawing from your course will have financial implications and you will need to explore the impact of withdrawal on any future funding support for undergraduate studies.

 You can find out more about who you can get advice from and the processes involved by using the links and resources below.

 If you intend to transfer to another university you will need to contact the Admissions Tutor of the course that you are interested in.
 They will explain the procedure that you will need to follow to apply for a place.
 You may be able to apply as a direct applicant but they may require you to apply through UCAS.
 You will need to explore what funding you may be entitled to for your new course.
 You will also need to follow the University of Portsmouth procedure.

 How can the Careers and Employability Service help?

 Based in Rosalind Franklin East Building, our careers advisers are professionally trained offering independent and impartial guidance.
 We can help if you have changed your career intentions since starting your course and with the career implications of not completing your degree or starting a new one.
 We can also help you think about possible employment options if you are thinking of leaving higher education altogether.

 Talk to us - book a time suitable for you by calling us on 023 9284 2684.

 Further useful sources of help and advice

 As this is such an important decision for you, you will also want to seek help and advice from others to enable you to make an informed decision.
 The University has provided a checklist with details of all services and support you can access, explaining the advice available to help you make your decision.
-Access this by clicking on the blue box below.
+Access our checklist guiding you to services and support.

 External help and advice